Kotlin/kotlinx.serialization/docs/polymorphism.md

 class OwnedProject(override val name: String, val owner: String) : Project
 ```

-It means that if we declare `data` with the type of `Project` we can simply call `format.encodeToString` as we did before.
+Now if we declare `data` with the type of `Project` we can simply call `format.encodeToString` as before.

 ```kotlin
 fun main() {